Alexyskoutnev/alexyskoutnev/README.md

 </p>

 * 🏫 M.S. in Computer Science | Vanderbilt University
-* 💻 I enjoy developing complex AI systems and models, with experience in robotics and fintech applications
+* 💻 Industry experience in LLMs and Fintech
 * 🤖 Previous academic work in Multi-Agent RL and LLMs

 ### 🖥️ Open-Source Projects